South Korea — 10 min

-Contractors — 16 min
+Germany — 14 min

-Hiring employees in Germany is a great way to grow your global team.
-As the largest economy in Europe and one of the largest in the world, you're bound to find potential employees that have the experience and skills you need to help you expand your business.
+If you’re looking to grow your global team, hiring employees in Germany is a great place to start.
+Germany has the largest economy in Europe and one of the largest in the world, so you're bound to find potential employees who have the experience and skills you need to help you expand your business.

-If you're looking to expand your business into Germany for the long term, opening a legal entity in Germany can be a great strategy.
-To open a legal entity in Germany, you need to prepare for substantial paperwork and associated costs.
+If you're looking to expand your business into Germany for the long term and hire lots of local employees, opening a legal entity can be a great strategy.
+To open a legal entity in Germany, though, you must prepare for substantial paperwork and associated costs.
 That includes hiring legal help and registering at a German chamber of commerce.

 There are 79 chambers of commerce in Germany, not counting the chambers abroad.
-Before you join a particular chamber of commerce, you will need to research which one is right for your business.
+Before you join a particular chamber of commerce, you need to research which one is right for your business.
 The objectives behind the company, minimum capital, founding members or shareholders, and liability are crucial for deciding on a legal structure in Germany.
-Choosing the correct legal entity for your business means a substantial investment on your part in legal advice.
+Choosing the correct category for your business and following through with your registration will likely require substantial legal help.

-Working with an employer of record in Germany allows you to hire German employees quickly without opening your own legal entity in the country.
+Working with an employer of record in Germany allows you to hire German employees quickly without opening your own entity in the country.
 You may want to work with a German employer of record for a number of reasons: